Kelly Wilson: National team

 Wilson made her international debut for Australia in 2003.
 In 2007, she was part of the historic Emerging Opals team that claimed the gold medal at the World University Games in Bangkok, Thailand.
 She earned a national team call-up in 2013 to help Australia win the FIBA Oceania Championships.

 Personal life

 Wilson's sister, Andrea, also played in the WNBL.

+In September 2025, Wilson gave birth to her second child.